yongddeng/yongddeng.github.io/_posts/2026-01-04-concurrency.md

 <p style="margin-bottom: 12px;"> </p>

 [Concurrency]() is the logical simultaneity of tasks making progress through interleaved executions, whereas [parallelism]() is their physical simultaneity on different processing units (e.g. CPU/GPU).
 Concurrency appeared first and spanned from batch processing and time-sharing to GUIs (i.e. Multics $\to$ UNIX $\to$ UI thread), but remained as the concern of the OS scheduler and the toolkit's message loop.
-Two developments made it the application programmer's problem: i) networked services drove connections into the tens of thousands, exposing thread-per-connection limits; and ii) stalled clock speeds and the multi-core turn forced programs to be restructured explicitly.
+Two developments pushed it onto the application programmer, who now composes the kernel's processes and threads (§603#3.1) rather than leaving them to the scheduler: i) networked services drove connections into the tens of thousands, exposing thread-per-connection limits; and ii) stalled clock speeds and the multi-core turn forced programs to be restructured explicitly.

 - <div style="display: inline-block;"> <div style="position: relative; display: inline-block;"> <img src="../assets/blog/from_threads_to_coroutines.png" width="450"> <a href="https://medium.com/hesaptech/from-threads-to-coroutines-modern-concurrency-and-parallelism-explained-ac5484377722" target="_blank" style="position: absolute; bottom: -8px; left: 4px; font-size: 12px;">[src]</a> </div> <div style="font-size: 12px; color: #888; margin-top: 4px;">E.g. single-core time-slicing is the 2nd case, and two independent programs on separate cores the 3rd.</div> </div>

 <!-- - <div style="position: relative; display: inline-block;"> <img src="../assets/blog/concurrency_vs_parallelism.png" width="400"> <a href="https://medium.com/womenintechnology/concurrency-parallelism-processes-threads-thread-safe-systems-1d4e7d351824" target="_blank" style="position: absolute; bottom: 2px; right: 4px; font-size: 12px;">[src]</a> </div> -->

-The former arrived with the web of the 1990s (§605#3.2) whose [I/O-bound]() workloads, such as network requests, disk reads, and database queries, spend most of their time waiting on external resources.
-The thread-per-connection model (e.g. a multithreaded server, one thread per client), the first answer to these workloads, assigns each connection its own kernel thread with a 1-8 MB user-space stack (§603#3.1). <!-- reminder: each thread gets its OWN stack + registers/PC, but SHARES the heap, code/data segments, and fd table with the other threads in the process.
+The former arrived with the web (§605#3.2), whose tasks are predominantly [I/O-bound](), spending most of their time waiting on the network and other external resources (e.g. disk reads, DB queries).<!-- rather than on computation --> As client connections surged into the thousands, the initial attempt was the [thread-per-connection model]() (e.g. a multithreaded server), which assigns every connection its own kernel thread with a 1-8 MB user-space stack (§603#3.1). <!-- reminder: each thread gets its OWN stack + registers/PC, but SHARES the heap, code/data segments, and fd table with the other threads in the process.
 Stack is thread-private only by convention, not hardware protection (same address space), which is what makes data races possible (§III).
-Multiprocessing (§2.1) shares nothing, hence no races but needs IPC. --> The initial model fails at scale because those stacks exhaust memory and also the OS scheduler spends more time context-switching than doing useful work.
-This wall at ten thousand concurrent connections is known as the [C10K problem](http://www.kegel.com/c10k.html) (Dan Kegel, 1999). <!-- each stack is virtual and resident only as touched, alongside a 16 KB kernel stack for bookkeeping -->
+Multiprocessing (§2.1) shares nothing, hence no races but needs IPC. --> However, the model fails at scale because those stacks exhaust memory and the OS scheduler spends more time context-switching than doing useful work.
+This wall at $10^4$ concurrent connections is known as the [C10K problem](http://www.kegel.com/c10k.html) (Dan Kegel, 1999). <!-- each stack is virtual and resident only as touched, alongside a 16 KB kernel stack for bookkeeping -->

-If unbounded threads are the problem, the natural fix is to cap them with a fixed thread pool, yet this fares no better.
-A thread blocked in *read()* is descheduled by the OS and uses no CPU, <!-- which appears to cost nothing, --> but it remains tied to its connection and holds one of the pool's $N$ slots.
-Hence $N$ threads serve at most $N$ connections at once, and any beyond that wait until a thread frees, even though the CPU is idle and could serve them. <!-- The bottleneck is the thread, not the idle CPU. --> Neither extreme works since the fault lies in the choice of [I/O model]() rather than the thread count.
-Finding a better one, an event loop in which a single thread serves many connections (e.g. sockets), means first laying out the models on offer. <!-- an I/O model is the contract by which a program issues a request and learns of its completion -->
+If unbounded threads are the problem, a fixed thread pool bounds resource consumption but not concurrent capacity.
+A thread blocked in *read()* consumes no CPU <!-- which appears to cost nothing, --> yet still holds one of the pool's $N$ slots, and $N$ threads serve at most $N$ connections while further arrivals wait for a free slot.
+In effect, the scarce resource is the thread, not the idle CPU, because each connection pins one for the entire wait.
+The concurrency bound $N \gtrsim 10^4$ and the system-resource bound $N \ll 10^4$ leave no room for a viable $N$, so neither extreme cures a fault that lies in the [I/O model]() rather than the thread count, and reaching a better one first means surveying the I/O models on offer. <!-- an I/O model is the contract by which a program issues a request and learns of its completion -->

 {% comment %}
                         KERNEL                          │      APPLICATION